open-frames/awesome-open-frames/START.md

-# Open Frames Bounty
+# Get started with Open Frames

-Welcome to the Open Frames Bounty Program! 🚀 If you're passionate about interoperability and eager to make your Frame a part of the ever-growing Open Frames ecosystem, you're in the right place.
+If you're passionate about interoperability and eager to make your Frame a part of the ever-growing Open Frames ecosystem, you're in the right place.
 By following the steps you will enhance your Frame with the necessary metadata for Open Frames compatibility, according to this [standard](https://github.com/open-frames/standard).
 Let's dive in!

 ### Step 1: Modify the Metadata in Your Frame